ka-tya/Udacity_Pipelines/README.md

 ### Pipelines
 To create a clean and reusable solution a pipeline is created.
 Pipelines are powerful helper of python science package sk-learn.
-It helps chain multiple steps together and have a clean reusable peace of code to simplify a search for the best machine learning algorythm.
+It helps chain multiple steps together and have a clean reusable peace of code to simplify a search for the best machine learning algorithm.

 ### Web App
 Finally to simplify the user experience even further, a web app is created to automate the run of the solution.